Ghana: Science and technology

-The Ghana Space Science and Technology Centre (GSSTC) and Ghana Space Agency (GhsA) oversee the space exploration and space programmes of Ghana.
+The Ghana Space Science and Technology Centre (GSSTC) and Ghana Space Agency (GhsA) oversee space exploration and space programmes.
 GSSTC and GhsA worked to have a national security observational satellite launched into orbit in 2015.
 Ghana's annual space exploration expenditure has been 1% of its GDP, to support research in science and technology.
 In 2012, Ghana was elected to chair the Commission on Science and Technology for Sustainable Development in the South (Comsats); Ghana has a joint effort in space exploration with the South African National Space Agency.